qkeitoe/tf2-configuration/README.md

 # My complete configuration of Team Fortress 2

 > **Warning**
-> This TF2 configuration is intended for 1024x768 (stretched) resolution.
+> This TF2 configuration is intended for 1280x720 resolution.
 So some stuff may be broken on other resolutions.

 ## Dependencies